yesi0626/The-repository-/README.md

 # The-repository-
 Where we hold things

-hi
+This is a project where we have to answer question based on data and what to do with this data.
+We are Yesenia and Heriberto and were trying to find out certain things on crime.

 Questions (based on data cpollected):
   - What state (and what city) has the most crime rate?